 There was a type of statue, in the shape of grey thorns in front of the Tip Top patisserie, where we played and hid when we were young and they destroyed it when construction began on the Metro.
 All the parks around the school are damaged, and it’s much uglier that it was.

-The shopping mall AFI appeared when I was small.
-The first things we did was go there and see what it was, why they built it near us, without anyone asking us.
+The shopping mall in the next district of Militari, AFI, appeared when I was small.
+The first thing we did was go there and see what it was, why they built it near us, without anyone asking us.
 We went to explore.
 Now I see it as a place to lose time.

 At school, everyone says that we are a neighbourhood of brats.
 I don’t understand why.
 There are very many worlds here, and all types of people.